Quick Decade+

 QA | Art | Design | Live Service

 With a small team, we needed each department to move fast.
-So tools were developed for each department off their immediate needs.Big add was being able to bring a custom HTTP library of my onw making to the studio to bootstrap our backend team's RESTful stack.Some of the tools built and improved include Simulated Auto Testing, Heatmaps, runtime charts, structured Logging, QA Cheats, launch args, build systems, doodad spawning tools, mirroring, spline cables, procedural generation report debug tool, Multiplay SDK integration, custom QoS setup (nearest server).
+So tools were developed for each department off their immediate needs.Big add was being able to bring a custom HTTP library of my own making to the studio to bootstrap our backend team's RESTful protobuff tech stack.Just some of the tools built and improved include:

 Fusion LVC